PokeNet: Learning Kinematic Models of Articulated Objects from Human Observations: Related Work

 \textbf{Reconstruction-Based Methods.} Several approaches recover articulation models through reconstruction frameworks such as NeRF and Gaussian Splatting~\cite{jiayi2023paris,weng2024neural,liu2025artgsbuildinginteractablereplicas}.
 These methods often rely on strong priors about object categories or structures, limiting their generalization.
 More recent work such as ScrewSplat~\cite{kim2025screwsplat} removes some of these assumptions but still requires large numbers of multi-view images to estimate articulation parameters.
-In contrast, our method requires no prior object knowledge and predicts articulation parameters directly from a single human demonstration.
-PokeNet is designed specifically for manipulation, enabling it to infer articulation parameters with sample efficiency, without reconstructing the full visual representation of the object.
+In contrast, our method requires no prior object knowledge and predicts articulation parameters from human demonstration.
+PokeNet is designed to infer articulation parameters with sample efficiency, without reconstructing the full visual representation of the object.